Sunderland Albion F.C.: Colours

 The club's colours were dark blue and white, originally in striped shirts but at the start of the 1889–90 season in the form of white shirts and dark blue knickers, before receiving a new set of striped shirts in September; for Alliance matches the club retained the white shirts, with a change kit of dark blue shirts and black knickers.
 By the 1890–91 season the club was wearing all blue.

-During the Current 2025 revival the club have adapted to a navy and white striped home shirt and a Light Blue away shirt.

 Ground

 The club played at the Blue House Field in Hendon, Sunderland.
 The ground had a track and stands, all of which were sold on the club's liquidation.